FezaiRoumaissa100/DriveWise/README.md

 - Compact smart device installed in the vehicle.
 - Uses a built-in camera to monitor:

+- Uses a built-in camera to monitor:
 	- fatigue
 	- distraction
 	- focus level and attention
 	- driver actions
+	- road environment (rear-facing camera): detect traffic signs and road panels (e.g., speed limits, warnings) and notify the driver to reduce speed or comply with posted limits

 - If a risk is detected, real-time alerts are sent to the mobile application.

 ## Driving Behavior Analysis